CapricornoG/Olivo/README.md

 # Testing

+I noticed that under 768px the cards didn't look so great and too big.
+FIXING I add col-sm-6 to each div line 86, 96, 106, 117.
+Then I add a class resize to the div row on line 85 on my index.html, and applied a media queries adding margin left and right and removing padding left and right from container-fluid-meals class under 576 px. the resuld is that the cards take full weight screen only up to 576px, with padding left and right to center them all.

 Start to validate the index.html file on [The W3C Markup Validation Service](<https://validator.w3.org/>)  , and have multiple info, Error, or Warning to fix.
  * INFO line 9 :  Trailing slash on void elements.
 FIXING removing / simbol.
  * ERROR line 99 : Bad value assets/img/full _aperitivo.jpg for attribute src on element img.
 FIXING change the name of the img in full-aperitivo.